reg710/GardenAPI-React/README.md

 * Build an easy way to figure out if I need to water my garden today
 * Get more experience working with React and APIs

-A user will be able tp enter the zip code of their garden's location and quickly see a message telling them whether or not it's time to get out that watering can.
-That decision will be based on how much precipation there has been over the past three days, which will be information pulled from RapidAPI's WeatherAPI.
+A user will be able to enter the zip code of their garden's location and quickly see a message telling them whether or not it's time to get out that watering can.
+That decision will be based on how much precipitation there has been over the past three days, which will be information pulled from RapidAPI's WeatherAPI.

 ## To Do

 - [x] Find API with historical weather information, specifically precipitation data
-- [x] Make sure API key is stored as an enviroment variable so that it isn't being shared accidentally
+- [x] Make sure API key is stored as an environment variable so that it isn't being shared accidentally
 - [x] Build basic forecast component to be used to render weather information for testing
 - [x] Add axios to be able to make requests of weather API
 - [x] Practice axios requests using button to make request